snayfach/MicrobeCensus/README.md

 ### Citing
 If you use MicrobeCensus, please cite:

-Average genome size estimation improves comparative metagenomics and sheds light on the functional ecology of the human microbiome. **Stephen Nayfach and Katherine Pollard**. _Genome Biology_.
+Average genome size estimation improves comparative metagenomics and sheds light on the functional ecology of the human microbiome. **Stephen Nayfach and Katherine Pollard**. _Genome Biology (in review)_.